funjobie/OpenSwordArtsVR/ServerArchitecture.md

-at some points full releases would become too large to be contained in a single file. so part download might be needed, e.g. 1.0.0_part0 etc. likewise some parts might be kept constant to avoid re-download (e.g. specific assets like models)
+at some points full releases would become too large to be contained in a single file. so part download might be needed, e.g. 1.0.0_part0 etc. likewise some parts might be kept constant to avoid re-download (e.g. specific assets like models) this could be achieved by returning an array from the ServerGameVersionProvider e.g.
+Client_1.0.0
+AssetPack1_1.0.0
+AssetPack2_1.2.0

 ### file sizes
 github releases can be up to 2GB in size, per file.